Mahooki/Dotfiles/README.md

 ## SSH and Git Config

-I have checked in my personal [~/.ssh/config](.ssh/config) with local hostnames.
-Remove if you are not me :)

 My [~/.gitconfig](.gitconfig) switches the git user and ssh key depending on the file path of the repository.
 Anything repositories under `~/personal` will use [~/.gitconfig-personal](.gitconfig-personal) and any under `~/work` will use [~/.gitconfig-work](.gitconfig-work).